biosp4rk/mzmr/readme.txt

 -----------
 1. Overview
 -----------
-Metroid Zero Mission Randomizer is a program created by biospark (with item placement logic by Dragonfangs) and expanded on by Captain Glitch that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
+Metroid Zero Mission Randomizer Plus is a program created by biospark (with item placement logic by Dragonfangs) and expanded on by Captain Glitch that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
 It can also randomize palettes, enemies, text, music, bosses, and enemy stats.
 It is only compatible with the North American (U) version of the game.

+The program can also randomize certain ROM hacks.
+As of right now, the supported hacks include: Deep Freeze (with item placement logic by Captain Glitch).
+Planned support include the following: Spooky Mission, Scrolls Six, Spooky Mission 2.

 Bug reports and questions should be directed to the MZMRR thread on the Metroid Construction forums: https://forum.metroidconstruction.com/index.php/topic,5051.msg66266.html#msg66266
 You can also find the latest updates and releases there.